mgibbs189/custom-field-suite/field-types/relationship.md

 ## {{ page.title }}

-Generates a widget for selecting other post type items.
+Generates a widget for selecting other posts.
 It includes drag-n-drop ordering capabilities.

 ### Field Options